Eliška Mintálová

-Eliška Mintálová (born 23 March 1999) is a Slovak slalom canoeist who has competed at the international level since 2016.
+Eliška Mintálová (born 23 March 1999) is a Slovak slalom canoeist who has competed at the international level since 2016, specializing in K1 and kayak cross.
+She is a two-time Olympian and a World Championship medalist.

+Career

-She won a bronze medal in the K1 team event at the 2021 World Championships in Bratislava.
+Mintálová won two medals at the World Championships with a silver in the K1 event in 2023 and a bronze in the K1 team event in 2021.

 She also won a gold medal in the K1 event at the 2022 European Championships in Liptovský Mikuláš.

-In July 2020 she won the women’s Slovak National Championship in the K1, winning by a 10 second margin.

 On 8 May 2021 at the European Canoe Slalom Championships Mintálová finished 11th and secured her qualification for the delayed 2020 Tokyo Olympics.

-She finished in 9th place in the K1 event at the 2020 Summer Olympics.
+Mintálová finished in 9th place in the K1 event at the 2020 Summer Olympics.
+She also competed at the 2024 Summer Olympics, finishing 9th in the K1 event and 27th in kayak cross.

+In July 2020 she won the women's Slovak National Championship in the K1, winning by a 10-second margin.

+Personal life

+Mintálová missed the 2025 international season due to pregnancy and motherhood.
+She gave birth to her son Noel in May 2025.